How does regulation develop?

 Regulation develops over time and with experience.
 Each time a child experiences dysregulation and is able to regulate they learn what helps them.
 However, this process starts with co-regulation.

 Co-regulation is when someone else helps another individual to regulate.
 We usually think of adults helping children.
 However, adults help adults all the time.
 Think about when a friend or family member was upset and you gave them a hug.
 Or, a time when they were angry and you listened.
 One unique feature of mammals is that we frequently co-regulate.
 You will see a mother cat regulate its kitten through licking but you would never observe a snake or crocodile doing this with their off spring.

 Toddlers need huge amounts of support from their caregivers to regulate and self-soothe.
-Whilst they are starting to be more a bit independent, the regulation centres of their brain continue to develop.
+Whilst they are starting to be more a bit independent, the regulation centres of their brain are still developing.
 Sarah Ockwell Smith suggests that it isn’t until after a child’s fifth birthday that their brain is developmentally mature enough for them to start to self-soothe or self-regulate.
 Parents of teenagers would also argue that hormones severely disrupt this skill.